-INFORMATION REGARDING THE REFERENCE ASSET
+INFORMATION REGARDING THE REFERENCE STOCK ISSUER

-Information provided to or filed with the SEC relating to the XBI under the Securities Exchange Act of 1934, as amended, and the Investment Company Act of 1940, as amended, can be obtained through the SEC's website at http://www.sec.gov.
-In addition, information regarding the Reference Asset may be obtained from other sources including, but not limited to, press releases, newspaper articles and other publicly disseminated documents.
-We have not participated in the preparation of, or verified, such publicly available information.
-None of the forgoing documents or filings are incorporated by reference in, and should not be considered part of, this document.
+The Reference Stock is registered under the Securities Exchange Act of 1934 (the "Exchange Act").
+Companies with securities registered under that Act are required to file periodically certain financial and other information specified by the SEC.
+Information filed with the SEC can be obtained through the SEC's website at www.sec.gov.
+In addition, information regarding the Reference Stock may be obtained from other sources including, but not limited to, press releases, newspaper articles and other publicly disseminated documents.

-The following information regarding the Reference Asset is derived from publicly available information.
+The following information regarding the Reference Stock Issuer is derived from publicly available information.

-We have not independently verified the accuracy or completeness of reports filed by the Reference Asset with the SEC, information published by it on its website or in any other format, information about it obtained from any other source or the information provided below.
+We have not independently verified the accuracy or completeness of reports filed by the Reference Stock Issuer with the SEC, information published by it on its website or in any other format, information about it obtained from any other source or the information provided below.